d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 the output vocabulary.
 So the cardinality $\left|\mathcal{Y}\right|$ of this vocabulary set is the vocabulary size.
-Let us also specify the maximum number of tokens of an output sequence as $T'$.
+Let's also specify the maximum number of tokens of an output sequence as $T'$.
 As a result,
 our goal is to search for an ideal output